tea2code/fantasy-rts/documentation/Development.md

 ### Deployment

-The deployment step should include copying the *plugins* directory to the build directory.
+The deployment step should include copying the *plugins* and *log* directories to the build directory.

 ## Code Style